 Further supporting aggressive action by fiscal policymakers is evidence that the government's record borrowing has not crowded out private investment.
 Despite a \$1.4 trillion fiscal 2009 deficit and robust municipal borrowing, total U.S. borrowing-including that done by households, nonfinancial businesses and financial institutions-has fallen sharply.
 As a share of GDP, total borrowing is about as low as it has been since World War II.
-Households, businesses, and financial concerns are rapidly deleveraging, allowing more than enough room for increased government borrowing without driving up interest rates.
+Households, businesses, and financial institutions are rapidly deleveraging, allowing more than enough room for increased government borrowing without driving up interest rates.

-This will not continue long once the recovery gains traction and private credit demands rebound.
+This will not continue long once the recovery gains traction and private credit demand rebounds.
 If budget deficits and government borrowing are not receding at the same time, interest rates will rise sharply.
 Policymakers thus have the latitude to provide more near-term support to the soft economy through temporary increases in borrowing to finance more tax cuts and spending increases, but they need to also address the increasingly worrisome longer-term fiscal outlook.
-Healthcare reform and tax increases currently set to kick in in 2011 are important in this regard.
-Indeed, the more credible these policy efforts are in reducing future projected budget deficits, the more room policymakers will have to help the economy in 2010.
+Indeed, the more credible these policy efforts are in reducing projected budget deficits over the longer run, the more room policymakers will have to help the economy in 2010.